uyuni-project/sumaform/README_ADVANCED.md

 ## Virtual hosts

-Virtualization hosts are Salt minions that are also capable to run virtual machines using the KVM hypervisor.
+Virtualization hosts are Salt minions that are also capable to run virtual machines using the KVM or Xen hypervisor.
-As this mechanism relies on nested virtualization, Xen is not supported.

 An example follows: